- Junior School

 The PYP Programme of Inquiry is a matrix made up of six Transdisciplinary Themes (Who we are; Where we are in time and place; How we express ourselves; How the world works; How we organize ourselves; and Sharing the Planet).
 Each Transdisciplinary Theme is accompanied by an extended description that explains what students will be inquiring into.

-The document attached below is our annual Programme of Inquiry.
-It outlines the key Units of Inquiry that students will investigate throughout the year.
+Download our Programme of Inquiry for 2023 along with overviews of the key units that students will investigate throughout the year.